luccaugusto/Arroiz/.local/bin/README.md

 A brief explanation of each script can be found bellow.

 <!--startscripts-->
-### README.md

-### anote
-Simple script for taking notes in the terminal.
-Notes are saved in $NOTES_PATH directory or $HOME/.notes if $NOTES_PATH is not set run `anote -h` for help

-### backup
-Backup important directories to directory specified.
- Exits if no directory was specified.
- Exits if the specified directory does not have space for backup run `backup` for help

 ### batsinal
 Notifies via notify-send when battery is bellow 10%, also beeps if $BEEP is defined and the script beep exists